Chrishell Stause May Have Earned Some Serious $$$ From Her First Marriage

 She's been on other reality television shows, too.

-ICYDK, Selling Sunset isn't the only show that Chrishell has starred in.
+ICYDK, Selling Sunset isn't Chrishell's only foray into reality TV.
 She also appeared in Netflix's Reality Games and Dancing with the Stars.

 Reality Games only ran three episodes on YouTube, so her income from that probably wasn't significant.
 Still, she probably wouldn't have accepted the gig if it wasn't paying her at least a little!
 Dancing with the Stars, on the other hand, was an entire season of work for Chrishell and could've earned her up to $295,000, per Variety.